jmcnamara/mdbook_rust_xlsxwriter/src/examples/insert_image_to_fit.md

-# Insert images: Inserting images to fit cell
+# Insert images: Inserting images to fit a cell

 An example of inserting images into a worksheet using `rust_xlsxwriter`so that they are scaled to a cell.
 This approach can be useful if you are building up a spreadsheet of products with a column of images for each product.

+See the [Embedding images in cells](./embedded_images.md) example that shows a better approach for newer versions of Excel.

 **Image of the output file:**